aeternity/ae_mdw/README.md

 Returns the owner address for each NFT of a collection in paginated way.

-`direction` and `limit` pagination params might be used to sort tokens by id and to define page size.

 ```
 $ curl -s 'https://testnet.aeternity.io/mdw/v2/aex141/ct_2tw26RwgNADrpuCnrQWKPBH87bPxuRbLR1KLccS9ZJTUMMj4z8/owners?direction=forward&limit=2' | jq .
 {